sashacsy/arca-docs/docs/migration/migration-tasks/migration-preparation.md

   * If any users should no longer be in the system, cancel their accounts.
   * If any users have the wrong role, edit the user and change them.

+### Cancelling a user account

+When cancelling an account, you will be asked what to do with content owned by them. *This applies only to Drupal content (e.g. pages)*; repository items remain in the repository after the user account is cancelled.

+To review the user's Drupal content:

+* In the Content menu (admin/content), you will see all the Drupal content in your site.
+* Look for the username you wish to cancel in the "AUTHOR" column.
+This is the owner of that content.
+* For any items owned by that user, edit the item, scroll down to "authoring information", and under "Authored by", choose a new user.

 [Contact the Arca Office](mailto:arcaoffice@bceln.ca) if you need any assistance with these tasks.